wong-hau-pepelu/pwnable/bof.md

 A reference for the **bof** challenge on <https://pwnable.kr/play.php>.
 This is a classic stack buffer overflow where the goal is not to smash the return address, but to **overwrite a function argument** so a comparison passes and spawns a shell.
-I learned and practiced with this following wetw0rk's tutorial video (huge thanks). https://www.youtube.com/watch?v=A-P2bhxzK1Y
+I learned and practiced with this following wetw0rk's tutorial video (huge thanks to him!).

+https://www.youtube.com/watch?v=A-P2bhxzK1Y

-I am using Claude also to draft, but it's not slope I promise :)
+Disclaimer: I am using Claude also to draft, but it's not slope I promise :)

 ---